coastal-science/HALLO-models/README.md

 Of course, instructions and configuration files alone won't do.
 You will also need access to large bodies of annotated underwater sound recordings.
-Unfortunately, these recordings are not yet publicly available, although we are working feverishly to change this!
+Unfortunately, these recordings are not yet publicly available, although we are working feverishly to change this.
 Please check in here again soon for instructions on how to access the data.